lucas-z99/aStarPathfinder/README.md

 # A* Pathfinder

-See Pathfinder.cs for the algorithm part
+See Pathfinder.cs for the algorithm

 ### Note